 - Accepted: the attachment has been verified and accepted by ISTS.

-It is the responsibility of the applicant to monitor the progress of all application requirements to make sure the application is complete.
-The status Complete will display on the home page when all forms have been submitted and all documents have been verified.
+It is the applicant's responsibility to monitor the progress of all application requirements to make sure the application is complete.
+A "complete" status will display on the homepage when all forms have been submitted and all documents have been verified.

 I uploaded a document that no longer displays on my application.
 Do I need to submit it again?